The current climate

 Following the United Kingdom’s European referendum in 2016, Britain voted to leave the EU – a date set as 29 March 2019.
 A decision very few politicians, with the exception of Boris Johnson, considered plausible.

-Irrespective of whether you are of the opinion that Theresa May has made a fist of the fight or not, it will fall to Britain’s 5.7 million SMEs to pick up the pieces after Brexit and to use the new dawn as an opportunity to shape the landscape on which they seek to trade and to win new business in the future.
+Irrespective of whether you think Theresa May has made a fist of the fight or not, it will fall to Britain’s 5.7 million SMEs to pick up the pieces after Brexit and to use the new dawn as an opportunity to shape the landscape on which they seek to trade.